SEALDAH DIVISION – AN OVERVIEW

 BRIEF HISTORY The Eastern Bengal Railway was formed after the State acquired the lines owned by the Eastern Bengal guarantee Railway on 1stJuly, 1884 and amalgamated it with the North Bengal State and South Eastern Railways.

 On 1st January, 1942, Assam Bengal Railway and Eastern Bengal Railway were amalgamated to form Bengal Assam Railway System which was divided according to the political boundaries.

 The Railway network under Sealdah Division were western part of the Eastern Bengal Railway.

 Sealdah Division became a part of Eastern Railway on 14.04.52 after reorganisation.

 GEOGRAPHICAL POSITION Geographically the division covers areas between river Hooghly on the west, Bangladesh on the north and east and Sundarbans in the south.

 The division serves six districts of the state of West Bengal, North 24 Praganas, South 24 Praganas, Nadia, Murshidabad, Kolkata and Howrah.

 Kolkata is the Central Business District of West Bengal and the flow of passengers’ traffic is centralised towards Kolkata.
 Sealdah terminal is more or less situated in the centre of Kolkata and thus plays a vital role in management of suburban traffic.

 Kolkata, Barrackpore, Diamond Harbour, Dakshineswar, Krishnagar City, Nabadwip Ghat, Murshidabad, Plassey, Shantipur etc. attract visitors in large numbers throughout the year due to their historical and religious background.

-There are 32 terminal stations other than Sealdah where trains originate/terminate according to the need of the commuters.
+There are 32 terminal stations other than Sealdah where trains originate/terminate to meet the needs of the suburban commuters.